akram-elgh/Weather-App/README.md

 # Weather-App
-Simple weather app built with node and express using openweather
+Simple weather app built with node and express using openweathermap-api